coschain/contentos-go/README.md

 if you want to set up a contentos network in single machine, you need to do:

-1.run cosd init -n name to create different node folders,then edit all config.toml,make sure HTTPListen and RPCListen and NodeConsensusPort and NodePort and HealthCheck all unique to other node's config.toml.
+1.run cosd init -n name to create different node folders,after call cosd init, there will be a output "Cosd running version:  defaultVersion", this mean cosd use default config,then edit all config.toml,make sure HTTPListen and RPCListen and NodeConsensusPort and NodePort and HealthCheck all unique to other node's config.toml.
 ```
 ./cosd init -n cos1
 ./cosd init -n cos2